Time series anomaly detection with reconstruction-based state-space models: Conclusion

 \section{Conclusion}

-In this paper, we introduce a novel deep learning based state-space model for anomaly detection of time series data.
-We use LSTM encoder and decoder to learn the hidden representation of time series in lower dimension, and its mapping to observation space.
+In this paper, we introduce a novel deep learning-based state-space model for anomaly detection of time series data.
+We use an LSTM encoder-decoder to learn the hidden representation of time series in state space and its mapping to observation space.
 The model jointly learns the transition functions of both directions by leveraging Bidirectional LSTM on time sequence.
-Regularization is applied on the state space in order to make the learning process more stable and informative.
+Regularization is applied to the state space to make the learning process more stable and informative.
 Anomaly score is defined to adaptively take scales of variables into account.
-Both synthetic and real-world data experiments show the improvements of anomaly detection metrics compared to several state-of-the-art approaches.
-The model also enjoys the benefit of easy implementation and potential of combining with Bayesian filtering scheme.
-One interesting topic to investigate further is when jointly optimizing model fit on observation space and state space, how to systematically balance the two, in order to achieve optimal overall performance.
+Both synthetic and real-world data experiments show improvements in anomaly detection metrics compared to several state-of-the-art approaches.
+The model also enjoys the benefit of easy implementation and the potential of combining with a Bayesian filtering scheme.
+One interesting topic to investigate further is, when jointly modeling observation space and state space, how to systematically balance the two to achieve optimal overall performance.